 How to Create a Technical Writing Rubric

-Hiring is always hard, but the more specialized your hire, the harder it will be.
+Hiring is always hard, but the more specialized your hire is, the harder it will be to fulfill.
 If you’re managing a technical blog and you want to stop writing everything yourself, you’ll need to recruit and hire technical writers to help you out.

 To effectively use a rubric, you need to apply it consistently using measurable and observable behaviors.
 This means that a good rubric eliminates hiring by “gut feel” and forces you to stay focused on the characteristics that candidates display throughout the hiring process.

 As I started hiring more writers for Draft.dev, I began refining a rubric that would allow me to evaluate them quickly and objectively.
 Today, I’m sharing this rubric with you so you can use it as a starting point for creating your own hiring rubric.

 Our rubric currently has ten attributes that fall within three broad categories.
 Each of these attributes has 3-4 levels we can use to compare writers.
 We use this rubric to decide which candidates to bring on during the hiring process and as an ongoing evaluation tool for our existing writers.
 This strategy helps us consistently provide high-quality technical work for our clients.

 You can get a copy of the rubric here or read on for an explanation of how we evaluate writers using this rubric.

 Rubrics are designed to make life easier (and far more efficient).
 At Draft.dev, we believe in cutting the guesswork right from the get-go with blueprints designed for accessibility and success.
 Here’s how to write a rubric for writers based on our starting template.

 Writing skills are necessary for the kind of work we do at Draft.dev, but defining what it means to be a “good” writer is surprisingly hard.
 Many people use the, “I know it when I see it” test, but I’ve found that insufficient.
 There are three attributes I look for in strong writers.